-Art of the Cross-Sell: 7 Tips for Cosmetic Doctors To Increase Practice Profitability
+Art of the Cross-Sell: 7 Tips To Grow Cosmetic Practice Revenue

 - Michael Donald - September 27th 2017

 As a doctor, your specialty is caring for people, and marketing or sales are likely not subjects you studied extensively in school.
 Despite that, these business skills can help you get the most out of your medical practice, and the more you learn, the more you can do.
 One way you can increase per-patient profitability in your cosmetic clinic is with the cross-sell, helping you not only enhance your medical practice but also helping your patients discover products and services that can benefit them.
 When you do your cross-selling right, everybody wins.

 While an up-sell involves offering your patient an upgraded version of their treatment, a cross-sell involves offering your client a related product or service along with the treatment they have already booked.
 For example, offering to treat perioral wrinkles along with lip augmentation would be an up-sell.
 Offering a hydrating facial treatment after a cosmetic treatment or offering skincare products for your patient to take home would be a cross-sell.
 Cross-sales help you increase the value of each patient visit by expanding your offer to meet your patient's many skincare needs.